 Comm 1140 is an applied course focused on using systematic techniques to communicate effectively and professionally in the workplace; its goal is to introduce you to the technical writing skills and the presentation skills you will need to succeed in other career related courses and at work.

-Technical Mathematics for Architectural and Building Engineering
+Technical Mathematics for Architectural and Building Technology

 Basic Algebra Review: solving linear, quadratic and simultaneous linear equations, percentage problems; Trigonometry: definitions of trigonometric functions in a right triangle and the unit circle - relevant applications; Plane Geometry: definitions and relevant applications using regular and irregular polygons; 3-D Geometry: definitions and applications using solids with an emphasis on solids intersecting each other.
+Prerequisites: Math 12 Pre-Calculus or equivalent OR BCIT Math 0001.

 Applied Physics for Building 1